 So the fatal flaw in ‘Death Roe’ is that Justice Blackmun was not an instant expert in psychology, sociology, and prenatal life.
 He tendentiously misjudged society both in his time and future trends of the liberalization of morals.
 He created a dark social scenario in his mind just to rig his foregone conclusion to allow the woman to abort even late in her pregnancy.

-In other words, Texas laws back in 1973 was not per se oppressive and therefore unjust.
+In other words, Texas laws back in 1973 were not oppressive and therefore unjust.
 But now a late term abortion or an abortion before then is certainly stressful for the baby—life-endingly stressful.

 As noted elsewhere, Supreme Court justices, sitting in their isolated paneled courtroom, live in a closed-off world, where they hear other lawyers arguing over numerous interpretations from other lawyers in times gone by.
 They also read amicus briefs that they can interpret in ways that suit their foregone conclusions.
 They don’t call in experts that can be examined face to face or who can challenge the justices’ limited knowledge.
 They act like Plato’s (unappealing) enlightened philosopher-kings who impose their ideology on the hoi polloi and their representatives.